 In the following ranked list of 20 Best Deals on Small Colleges for Politically Active Students, we selected small colleges with a lower net price than similar sized institutions, and academic focus.
 We awarded points based on scholarship availability, diversity in both faculty and student body, student political organizations, international exchange opportunities, flexible degree track options, progressive curriculum, and other notes of distinction that add value for the politically motivated student.
 The 20 colleges profiled below scored the highest among schools with maximum enrollment of 6,000 students and a net price (per College Navigator) of $32,000 USD or less.
-The following is a guide for politically active students seeking the best deal for their higher education.
+The following is a guide for those seeking the most politically active colleges but retaining a small student body.

 #20 - Prescott College

 Prescott College, a small liberal arts institution in central Arizona, is a great option for students looking to be active in environmental advocacy.
 This institution is part of the well-regarded Eco League, a six-college cooperative of colleges with environmental studies programs.
 This league was created in response to students expressing interest in addressing issues of preservation.
 Prescott is also a member of the Center for International Environmental Law, a not-for-profit law firm founded to strengthen global environmental law and policy.

 #19 - Earlham College